celo-org/celo-proposals/CIPs/cip-granda_mento.md

 Another question is whether Granda Mento should have an "allowance" that must be granted by Governance indicating how many stable tokens it can mint/burn.
 Each exchange through Granda Mento would "spend" some of that allowance, and eventually a top-up would be required.
 This allows reasoning about the worst-case scenario if the approver multisig is compromised and Governance is unable to rally in time.
 Because this would involve more active involvement from Governance for top-ups and some additional implementation complexity, instead a configurable value in Granda Mento is proposed to restrict how many stable tokens a single exchange can mint/burn.

 ## Backwards Compatibility
->All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The CIP must explain how the author proposes to deal with these incompatibilities.
-CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.

 The proposal is largely additive, and includes very small changes to existing contracts.
 Changes are expected to be entirely backward compatible.